theoscarwerner/MessengerBarChartRace/README.md

 ```
 brew install ffmpeg
 ```

+## Download your messenger data

+Go to facebook.com.
+Go to Settings -> Your Facebook Information -> Download your information.

+Choose JSON as the format, "All time" as the date range, and deselect all except messages.
+When the download is ready, extract the data and place it in the root of the repository.

+## Creating the Bar Chart Race

 You can create two different types of bar chart races.
 One with the total amount of messages of all time:
 ```